 Do not scold them for bad performance

-In the recent past, one of the school students tried to hide from their parents for his bad performance in the exam.
+In the recent past, one of the school students tried to hide from their parents for his bad performance in the exams.
 When the mother saw the exam results, she scolded him and blamed him for his bad results.
 The next day the student ran away from home without informing anyone.
-This boy was found 2 days later hiding on a terrace of neighbor’s building.
+This boy was found two days later hiding on the terrace of a neighbor’s building.

 Parents need to know how to handle their kids when they get bad results.
 The exam is just one event, failure in one event is not a failure in everything in life.